Authority

 Honor your father and mother.
 But also if anyone comes to me and does not hate his father and mother he cannot be my disciple.

-your authority as a parent does not derive from having birthed your child – I brought you into this world, and I can take you back out.
+y-Your authority as a parent does not derive from having birthed your child, “I brought you into this world, and I can take you out of it.”
 Whatever authority a parent has over their children is assigned by God, not earned by having had unprotected sex.
 The authority granted to parents is not absolute – parents are one of many authorities responsible for their children; parents are themselves subject to other authorities

 Parents are not the final authority.
 They are an authority.
 Their authority is broader than most.
 But it is limited.
 Communities (church and secular) have obligations to oversee parents as persons and as parents, and they have obligations to oversee the children as persons both in conjunction with and independent of the parents.
 The child himself has authorities over himself that limit parents.
 Moral obligations impose limits on communities, parents and children.
 Not a hierarchy of authorities, but messy overlapping webs.
 The family is not above the community or the individual.
 They all exist at the same level.
 They are all created by, overseen by and grown by the others.
 The church is not subservient to the parents.